 The next filter that will be implemented is for stocks with market capitalizations above $10 billion (which are called large capitalization – or ‘large cap’ – stocks).

 Step 1: Download the High Shareholder Yield Spreadsheet List at the link above.

 Step 2: Click on the filter icon at the top of the ‘Market Cap’ column, as shown below.

-Step 3: Change the filter setting to ‘Greater Than’ and input 10,000 into the field beside it.
+Step 3: Change the filter setting to ‘Greater Than’ and input 10000 into the next field.
 Since the market capitalization column is measured in millions of dollars, this will filter for stocks with market capitalizations higher than $10 billion (which represent the ‘large cap’ universe of stocks).

 The remaining stocks in this Excel sheet are those with high shareholder yields and market capitalizations of $10 billion or higher.